What are good work practices to follow?

 - If soldering is carried out to repair radiators, soldering operations should be done in well ventilated and maintained enclosures, ventilated exhaust hoods or ventilated booths.

-- Wear a respirator that is approved for use as protection from exposure to lead when soldering, or grinding or buffing soldered surfaces if ventilation is not available or is not functioning.
+- Wear an approved respirator that is intended to protect against lead exposure from soldering operations, or from grinding or buffing soldered surfaces if ventilation is not adequate.
 (More information is available in the Personal Protective Equipment (PPE) Section of OSH Answers about selecting and caring for respirators and dust masks.)

 - Use good housekeeping methods for keeping surfaces free of lead.
 Use a wet mop or vacuum equipped with a high efficiency particulate air (HEPA) filter to clean floors and other surfaces.
 Do not use a dry broom or compressed air for cleaning up lead dust - they will cause the lead dust to become airborne.